lazywinadmin/lazywinadmin.github.io/_posts/2011/2011-02-15-How_to_find_running_processes_and_their_port_number.md

 ---
 layout: single
-title: How to find running processes and their port number
+title: PowerShell - How to find running processes and their port number
 excerpt:
 permalink: /2011/02/how-to-find-running-processes-and-their.html
 tags: